Nilphym/win-setup/README.md

 ## What this script does?

 * Strips Windows 10 of many pre-built features, tracking and apps
+*(removes Windows Store, won't remove Calculator)*
 * Enables only security updates
 * Cleans taskbar
 * Restores good old Windows Photo Viewer and sets it as default